SIW22/Whip-It/README.md

 The game board loads with the selected game piece(s) on the Start square.

 Player one must click the die to 'roll' it.
-A 'one', 'two', or '!' wil lbe rolled.
+A 'one', 'two', or '!' will be rolled.

 Upon rolling a 'one' or a 'two' the player's game piece will advance that many spaces, and the text on that space will be read.